wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 For recently updated connector versions, you need to create a connection, add configurations, and associate your connection with operations.

-For recently updated connector versions, this is available from WSO2 Integration Studio 7.1.0 onwards.
+For recently updated connector versions, this is available when you use the MI VS Code extension.
 When creating a connection you can provide configuration values and they will get saved as a local-entry internally.

 <img src="{{base_path}}/assets/img/integrate/connectors/connection-configuration.jpg" title="Connection configuration" width="450" alt="Connection configuration"/>